Pawluczkowycz/weather-app/README.md

 # weather-app
 My very simple weather web app.
 Uses geolocation or form input to call UndergroundWeather API.
-It used a MVC architectural and the module pattern.
+It used a MVC architecture and the module pattern.